andywiecko/BurstTriangulator/README.md

 Found a bug?
 Please open an issue.
 You can find a list of known issues [**here**][issues].
 Interested in contributing to the project?
 Feel free to open an issue or submit a pull request.
 For updates on current and future work related to this package, check out the package [project].

+## ⚖️ License

+- The code in this repository is licensed under the [MIT License](https://github.com/andywiecko/BurstTriangulator/blob/main/LICENSE.md).
+- The documentation in this repository is licensed under the [CC BY 4.0 License](https://github.com/andywiecko/BurstTriangulator/blob/main/Documentation~/LICENSE.md).

 [manual]: https://andywiecko.github.io/BurstTriangulator
 [issues]: https://andywiecko.github.io/BurstTriangulator/manual/known-issues.html
 [benchmark]: https://andywiecko.github.io/BurstTriangulator/manual/benchmark.html